Aircloak/aircloak/air/docs/content/sql/functions.md

 ## Aggregation functions

-Note that unlike in regular database systems the results of aggregation functions will usually not be reported precisely.
+Unlike in regular database systems, the results of aggregation functions will usually not be reported precisely.
 Instead, a small amount of noise will be added or subtracted from the real value to preserve anonymity.
 See [the section about *_noise functions](#noise) for more on how to get a measure of how much noise is added.

 ### avg